oVirt/ovirt-site/source/feature/asynctaskmanagerchanges-3.3.html.md

 *   Solution:

 Reach the decision of whether endAction should be executed based on the parent command Id.
 Async Task Manager should not postpone polling of commands - for READ-ONLY asynchronous operations there is no point.
 For write operation - it is the responsibility of canDoAction and the locking mechanism to approve such commands.

+### Benefit to oVirt

+The benefit for oVirt from these changes is to have better usage of SPM tasks in the system - by giving better handling of cases of engine crashes , providing a better mechanism for execution validation of commands and and to give better association between tasks and the command execution flows.

 ### Dependencies / Related Features